The Encyclopedia of American Songs and Musicals

 We’re in the money, Pettin' in the Park, The Shadow Waltz et Remember My Forgotten Man.

 Ginger had been frustrated to hold only a supporting role in 42nd Street but thanks to Melvin Le Roy, she is here propelled in the front of the screen from the very seconds of the movie.
 And she does not indeed miss talent.
 It is enough for convincing to see with which ease she devotes herself in a small number of Pig Latin (a impairment of the words made by adding syllables).
-As in 42nd Street and more particularly Young and Healthy, we find in the camera point of view a propensity to use close-ups which invade the entire screen so as to create a balance between the geometry of the ensemble movements in which blend the actors and the customized beauty of each of the dancers.
+As in 42nd Street and more particularly Young and Healthy, we find in the camera point of view a propensity to use close-ups that invade the entire screen so as to create a balance between the geometry of the ensemble movements in which blend the actors and the customized beauty of each of the dancers.

 Some people see the will to highlight the link between the individual and the collective dynamism as policy inspired by the new President Franklin Roosevelt.